connor-a-francis/wne-acm-website/README.md

-# ACM at WNE' Website
+# ACM at WNE's Website

 Hello!
-Just open a branch and make changes!
+This is the repo for the official ACM@WNE website!
 This README AND the website will be improved soon.
+Contributions are welcome and encouraged, even if you aren't amazing at HTML or CSS.